Salt River Project

-The Salt River Project (SRP) encompasses two separate entities: the Salt River Project Agricultural Improvement and Power District, an agency of the state of Arizona that serves as an electrical utility for the Phoenix metropolitan area, and the Salt River Valley Water Users' Association, a utility cooperative that serves as the primary water provider for much of central Arizona.
+The Salt River Project (SRP) is the umbrella name for two separate entities: the Salt River Project Agricultural Improvement and Power District, an agency of the state of Arizona that serves as an electrical utility for the Phoenix metropolitan area, and the Salt River Valley Water Users' Association, a utility cooperative that serves as the primary water provider for much of central Arizona.
 It is one of the primary public utility companies in Arizona.

 SRP is not related to the Rio Salado Project (Rio Salado is Spanish for Salt River), a series of improvement projects along the Salt River through the Phoenix Metropolitan Area.

 Service territory

 SRP serves large portions of the Phoenix metropolitan area.
+Much of its electric service area is shared with Arizona Public Service.

 Governance

 Each company of SRP is governed separately.

 For the Association, landowners elect a president, a vice president, a 10-member board of governors and 30 council members.

 For the District, landowners elect a president, a vice president, a 14-member board of directors and 30 council members.

+In practice, candidates seek election to both Councils or both Boards; as a result, the Association’s and the District’s rosters of officials are similar to each other.

 The officials of each organization are elected on the first Tuesday in April of even-numbered years.
-The last scheduled Association and District elections were held on April 7, 2020.
+The last scheduled Association and District elections were held on April 7, 2026.
 Both are elected by all landowners in the SRP service area through a "debt-proportionate" system.
 For instance, a person who owns five acres casts five votes.
+However, four of the District’s Directors are elected at-large, in a one-landowner-one-vote system.